-W NOTE: Some cloud providers have rack information instead of zone information.
-In such cases, Hazelcast looks for zone, rack, and host information in the given order.
+NOTE: hazelcast-jclouds offers rack or host information in addition to zone information based on cloud provider.
+In such cases, Hazelcast looks for zone, rack, and host information in the given order and create partition groups with available information

 Following are declarative and programmatic configuration snippets that show how to enable ZONE_AWARE grouping.